McLuhan’s realism 9: Where Chesterton Comes In

 Chesterton’s powerful intrusion into every kind of confused moral and psychological issue of our time.
 For he seems never to have reached any position by dialectic or doctrine, but to have enjoyed a kind of connaturality with every kind of reasonableness.

 Here was McLuhan’s ‘interior realism’ in a nutshell.
 He was fundamentally against “reach[ing] any position by dialectic or doctrine”.
 A “catechetical” understanding of life was of no interest to him whatsoever.
 For this would implicate an “evasion” of the communication we always already have with the world around us and within us “connaturally”.
-A kind of “rationalistic” detour would be taken in an attempt to get where we already are.5 Decisively, however, that world to which we have such natural access included for McLuhan different kinds of understanding (aka, different kinds of “reasonableness”) in different people (especially considered over widely separated times and spaces) as well as the different options for understanding that are always in “dispute” in each one of us in every moment.
-(It is the resources of the latter interior panoply, of course, that gives potential understanding of the former exterior one.)
+A kind of “rationalistic” detour would be taken in an attempt to get where we already are.5 Decisively, however, that world to which we have such natural access included for McLuhan different kinds of understanding (aka, different kinds of “reasonableness”) in different people (especially considered over widely separated times and spaces), as well as the different options for our own understanding, all of which are always in “dispute” in each one of us in every moment.
+(It is the resources of the latter interior panoply, of course, that offers potential understanding of the former anthropological one.)

 It was in this context that McLuhan staked his claim to be a true Thomist: